Tellusant/docs/papers/index.md

 # Scientific Papers et Plus
-This page covers academic papers by Tellusant members and our chairman's doctoral dissertation
+This page covers academic and nabnagement-orented papers by Tellusant members and our chairman's doctoral dissertation

 ---
 [Dr. Canback's Doctoral Dissertation](index.md)